 As if all that wasn’t enough, Nederland is also the closest perch to Eldora Mountain Resort.
 Be forewarned: conditions at this windswept mountain are notoriously similar to the icy slopes of East Coast ski hills, but that in no way means we haven’t had our share of powder days here.
 Eldora also offers a Nordic Center for cross-country skiers and snowshoers.

 You’ll never want for morning buzz in this town.
 The Train Cars Coffee and Yogurt Company are converted rail cars peddling coffee drinks, snacks, smoothies, and more.
-Happy Trails is an inviting local spot to grab your morning brew, and Blue Owl Books & Boutique includes a homey cafe replete with cozy tables tucked between the book-lined walls.
+Blue Owl Books & Boutique includes a homey cafe replete with cozy tables tucked between the book-lined walls.

-Kid-Friendly: If you’ve got tykes in tow, the Wild Bear Ecology Center is not to be missed.
+If you’ve got tykes in tow, the Wild Bear Ecology Center is not to be missed.
 This non-profit offers educational programming for all ages.
 At their store in town, they offer adult and family workshops; information on local trails, flora, and fauna; and kid-friendly displays and small critters to oggle; plus mom- and dad-friendly shopping.
-Treat your happy campers to something sweet at The Candy Man, upstairs in the same shopping center, don’t miss the town’s trademark Carousel of Happiness, an indoor merry-go-round.
+For more kid-friendly fun, don’t miss the town’s trademark Carousel of Happiness, an indoor merry-go-round.

 Just don’t forget to raise a glass to Grandpa Bredo Morstoel, the Norwegian transplant who arrived state-side post-mortem in a dry ice-packed crate.
 Morstoel hoped that cryonics—the practice of freezing a body to be re-animated when scientific development allows—would afford him a second shot at life.
 After succumbing to a heart condition in 1989, he was shipped to Colorado in 1993, where a family member ensured his body was kept at a balmy -60° Fahrenheit.
 Today a team of volunteers delivers a fresh 1,600 pounds of dry ice monthly to Morstoel’s new resting place, Nederland’s Tuff Shed, keeping him cool until that day comes.